syned13/Universal_Translator/README.md

 ```
 A "convertedMeasures" file will be generated.

+## Dependencies
+You should have installed python 3.0 or newer.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.